PipitoneSamuele/Historya/README.md

   - Not working ng serve plain, i had to add --ssl

 ### Dockerize
-- Create Dockerfile (with the same notes as the microservice section)
+- Create Dockerfile
+  - Expose port can be changed?
 - Create the Docker image with: docker build -t image_name:tag . (same as microservice)
-- Create container with: docker run -d -p 4200:4200 image_name
+- Create container with: docker run -d -p 80:80 image_name

 ## Environment
 Now the objective is to have communication between client and microservices.